 Although described here as 'The Yorkshire Dales', this walk is actually just outside of the boundaries of the Yorkshire Dales National Park, but still in beautiful countryside.

-From the small town of Kirkby Stephen, we take countryside paths through fields and woodland to Ewbank Scar where the Ladthwaite Beck races down a rocky groove at the bottom of a limestone cliff.
+We take countryside paths through fields and woodland to Ewbank Scar where the Ladthwaite Beck races down a rocky groove at the bottom of a limestone cliff.
 We continue up the hillside until eventually reaching the famous Nine Standards Rigg cairns.
 For our return, re re-trace our steps back down the hillside.
 On a clear day there are far-reaching views across the countyside and to the North Pennines.
 The final part of our walk is down a quiet country lane.

 The walk is about 9 miles/15km with approx 550 metres of ascent.
 The paths are uneven, and steep in a few places.
 They can be quite muddy and slippery if there as been rainfall.